Best Tips To Growing Herbs In Containers

 Again, only a small amount of fertilizer is required.
 I believe mint would outlive cockroaches in the event of a nuclear catastrophe.

-Mint can be highly aggressive, so keep it restricted in a separate pot so it doesn't out-compete the other plants unless you don't mind going wild (or you make a lot of mojitos).
+Mint can be highly invasive, so keep it confined to a separate pot to prevent it from outcompeting the other plants, unless you don't mind going wild (or you make a lot of mojitos).

 Some herbs, such as French tarragon and mint, die back in the winter.
 Most herbs, including these, will care for themselves if they are not chilled, wet by rain, or allowed to dry out.